IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 ## IBM® DS8000® usage limitations

-Connectivity limits on the storage side might be reached with DS8000 Family products due to too many open connections.
+Connectivity limits on the storage side might be reached with DS8000 family products due to too many open connections.
 This occurs due to connection closing lag times from the storage side.

 ## Volume snapshot limitations

 The following limitations apply when using volume snapshots with the IBM block storage CSI driver:

 -   When deleting a PersistentVolumeClaim (PVC), the persistent volume (PV) remains until all snapshots of the specific PV are deleted.
--   When using the CSI (Container Storage Interface) driver with IBM Spectrum® Virtualize Family products, a snapshot can only be used to provision a new volume of equal size.
+-   When using the CSI (Container Storage Interface) driver with IBM Spectrum® Virtualize family products, a snapshot can only be used to provision a new volume of equal size.

 **Note:** For volume snapshot limitations pertaining specifically to HyperSwap usage, see [HyperSwap usage limitations](#hyperSwap-usage-limitations).